fbohz/fbohz.github.io/_posts/2020-06-01-js_back_to_basics2.markdown

 permalink:  js_back_to_basics2
 ---

-> We'll expand on last week's concepts and talk about other exiting JS foundational concepts!
+> We'll expand on last week's concepts and talk about other exciting JS foundational concepts!

 *Note:* This is a follow up is a continuation to [last week's article](http://fbohz.com/js_back_to_basics1).

 ## JS Back-to-basics Part II

-This week, we'll expand on last week's concepts and talk about other exiting JS foundational concepts!
+This week, we'll expand on last week's concepts and talk about other exciting JS foundational concepts!

 *Quick Reminder*
 In JS we basically